 In my 1st HQ AC system rebuild I bought a reconditioned compressor from a major AC parts suppler.
 That compressor stipulated that PAG synthetic oil must be used in that compressor.
 PAG oil was also the recommendation from the manufacturer of HyChill Minus 30.
 However, when pulling the AC system apart a year later to renovate my engine bay I found that the PAG oil in the hoses, etc seemed to be forming into globules rather than completely wetting the inside of hoses and other components.
 After some internet research, I found a number of articles about refrigerant oils not mixing properly with different refrigerant gases.
-I decided to do a test by adding a small amout of HyChill refrigerant and PAG oil into a glass pressure bottle, To my surprise, the PAG oil formed into globules in the presence of the gas.
+I decided to do a test by adding a small amout of HyChill 30 refrigerant and PAG oil into a glass pressure bottle, To my surprise, the PAG oil formed into globules in the presence of the gas.
 If that was happening in the system, it would likely cause issues at the expansion valve and POA valve orificies, let alone the compressor.
-I then mixed 525 mineral oil with HyChill and the oil remained as it was prior to the gas being admitted – no globules.
+I then mixed 525 mineral oil with HyChill 30 and the oil mixed completely with the liquid refrigerant – no globules.
 From that point on, I now only use 525 viscosity mineral oil which is what the original system was designed to use.

 Steps to get your HQ – HZ factory air system up and running: